-At launch of Candle Beta, most of the trustworthiness and neutrality ratings will be based on evaluations from established third-party sources (see How does Candle search work? above).
+At launch of the Candle Search beta, most of the trustworthiness and neutrality ratings will be based on evaluations from established third-party sources (see How does Candle Search work? above).

 In applying our own methodology, we base our evaluations on sampling fresh content from the target sites we evaluate.
 These sampled articles and pages are read by an expert panel of evaluators who identify different signals and record how they affect the neutrality and trustworthiness of a piece of content.
 For sufficiently well documented claims we will also employ fact-checking.
 The work of the human evaluators is augmented with machine learning.